pbinkley/microcopying_1940/index.markdown

 develop more plans more applicable to the American world, North and South America, or perhaps more applicable to the peaceful parts of Europe them to the parts which are now racked by war, and applicable to the Asiatic world where already some interesting work is being done.
-At any rate, as we go on we shall see <span style="page" id="page13">[p.13]</span> what the opinion of the conference is with regard to that.</p>
+At any rate, as we go on we shall see <span class="page" id="page13">[p.13]</span> what the opinion of the conference is with regard to that.</p>

 <p>With regard to the purpose of the conference, it
 seems to me that it is not to draw any definite plans at the